kevinabrandon/wan-watcher/README.md

 * **ESP32 local pinger**

   * _Represents the controller’s independent view of internet reachability and may disagree with pfSense during routing or firewall faults._
-  * ICMP pingger to configurable target (default 8.8.8.8)
+  * ICMP pinger to configurable target (default 8.8.8.8)
   * Calculates latency, jitter, loss percentage (dpinger-style)
     * Averaged over a 60 second window with 120 samples (every 500ms)
   * Separate UP/DEGRADED/DOWN LEDs for local path